Molecular and Cell Biology / Structural Biology, Biochemistry and Biophysics (SB3)

 Education: Postdoctoral Study, University of Michigan; Ph.D.
 University of Florida; B.S.
 Bucknell University

-Research Interests: Our research lab works in the general area of computational and theoretical biophysics and biochemistry, with emphasis towards understanding conformational/phase transitions and the mechanical and thermodynamic properties of biological materials.
-These lines of research are intended to not only explain the underlying physical mechanisms in biology, but to also indentify principles that can be utilized in nanotechnology and biomedical applications.
+Research Interests: Our research lab works in the general area of computational and theoretical biophysics and biochemistry, with an emphasis towards understanding conformational/phase transitions and the mechanical and thermodynamic properties of biological materials.
+These lines of research are intended to not only explain the underlying physical mechanisms in biology but to also identify principles that can be utilized in nanotechnology and biomedical applications.
 We are interested in informing and making strong connections to both single-molecule and ensemble averaged experimental measurements.

 Ward, M.D., Nangia, S., May, E.R.(2017) Evaluation of the hybrid resolution PACE model for the study of folding, insertion, and pore formation of membrane associated peptides.
 J. Comput.
 Chem., DOI: 10.1002/jcc.24694 .

 J.G.
 Pattis, E.R.
 May (2016).
 Influence of RNA Binding on the Structure and Dynamics of the Lassa Virus Nucleoprotein, Biophys.
 J., 110(6):1246-1254.